-Our responsibilities under those standards are further described in the Auditor's responsibilities for the audit of the Financial Report section of our report.
+Our responsibilities under those standards are further described in the Auditor's responsibilities for the audits of the Financial Report section of our report.

-We are independent of the Group in accordance with the Corporations Act 2001 and the ethical requirements of the Accounting Professional and Ethical Standards Board's APES 110 Code of Ethics for Professional Accountants (the Code) that are relevant to our audit of the Financial Report in Australia.
+We are independent of the Group in accordance with the Corporations Act 2001 and the ethical requirements of the Accounting Professional and Ethical Standards Board's APES 110 Code of Ethics for Professional Accountants (including Independence Standards) (the Code) that are relevant to our audits of the Financial Report in Australia.
 We have fulfilled our other ethical responsibilities in accordance with these requirements.